Quick Answer

 Do you need a license to use ham radio in an emergency?

 Under FCC Part 97.403, any person may use amateur frequencies when there’s an immediate threat to life or property and no other communication is available.
-That said, an emergency is the worst time to learn how to use a radio.
+That said, an emergency is the worst possible time to learn how to use a radio.
 Get your Technician license now, practice regularly, and be ready before you need it.

 How far can a ham radio reach in an emergency?